Canada's National Astronomy Society

 Dedicated to the Advancement of Astronomy and Allied Sciences

 The RASC was founded as a charitable organization devoted to advancing astronomy.
 As part of our mission we support astronomy in Canada in many ways including our bi-monthly publication, the Journal, which features lively and interesting articles about astronomy in Canada and astronomical research by our own members and professional astronomers.
 Many RASC Centres also support local programs of public education and outreach - promoting science literacy and astronomy while bringing the wonders of the night sky to youth groups, the general public and each other.
 The RASC provides funding and support for astronomical literacy through the Ruth Northcott Memorial Fund, which is administered by the Society.
-The various committees of the Society support astronomical education, light-pollution abatement, observing and the publication of internationally respected astronomical works.
+The various committees of the Society support astronomical education, light-pollution abatement, observing, exploring our astronomical heritage, and the publication of internationally respected astronomical works.

 To inspire curiosity in all people about the Universe, to share scientific knowledge, and to foster collaboration in astronomical pursuits.